Salable/node-sdk/docs/docs/licenses/cancel-many.md

 _Type:_ `string[]`

-Uuids of the Licenses to be canceled
+`uuid` array of the Licenses to be canceled

 ## Return Type